Peshotan Bhandara

-P.D.
-Bhandara (1899–1961) was a Pakistani industrialist politician who served as a member of the Constituent Assembly of Pakistan from 1952 to 1954.
+Peshotan Dhanji Bhouy Bhandara (1899–1961) was a Pakistani industrialist and politician who served as a member of the Constituent Assembly of Pakistan from 1952 to 1954.

-Bhandara died in 1961 in Lahore from a coronary thrombosis.

 Career

 Bhandara worked as a sales agent for a typewriter and later joined Murree Brewery as a director.
 He acquired the company in 1947 after the creation of Pakistan.
 Later, he served as the chairman of Murree Brewery.
+Bhandara died in 1961 in Lahore from a coronary thrombosis.

 Personal life

-He had three children, including Minocher Bhandara and Bapsi Sidhwa.
+He had three children, including the industrialist and politician Minocher Bhandara and the novelist Bapsi Sidhwa.